Canonical correlation analysis of stochastic trends via functional approximation: Introduction

 Related approaches based on a fixed number $K$ of cosine functions are presented in \citet{Bie:97} and in \citet{MW:08,MW:17,MW:18}, who respectively estimate the number of stochastic trends and the cointegrating relations using an IV approach, and analyze long-run variability and covariability of filtered time series.

-The present study combines canonical correlation analysis (CCA) and the functional approximation of limits of random walks.
-It is shown that the $s$ largest squared canonical correlations tend to one while the $p-s$ smallest squared canonical correlations tend to zero for any cross-sectional dimension $p$, for any number of stochastic trends $0\leq s\leq p$ and for any choice of $L^2[0,1]$ basis, all fixed, as $(T,K)_{seq}\toinf$.
+The present study combines canonical correlation analysis (\CCA) and the functional approximation of limits of random walks.
+It is shown that the $s$ largest squared canonical correlations (\SCC) tend to one while the $p-s$ smallest \SCC\ tend to zero for any cross-sectional dimension $p$, for any number of stochastic trends $0\leq s\leq p$ and for any choice of $L^2[0,1]$ basis, all fixed, as $(T,K)_{seq}\toinf$.
+This implies that a criterion based on the maximal gap between \SCC\ selects the correct number of common trends consistently.
+The same result applies to criteria designed following \citet{Bie:97} and \citet{AH:13}.

-The reason is that the stochastic trends in $X_t$ converge to Brownian motions as $T$ diverges while the deterministic variables $d_t$ used in the CCA converge to the first $K$ elements of an $L^2[0,1]$ basis; Brownian motions have an $L^2$-representation (unlike the $I(0)$ components), and in the $K$-limit they are completely recovered.
-This illustrates that the largest canonical correlations are associated to the nonstationary directions in $X_t$ and the smallest ones to the stationary linear combinations.
+The cause of these results is that the stochastic trends in $X_t$ converge to Brownian motions as $T$ diverges while the deterministic variables $d_t$ used in the \CCA\ converge to the first $K$ elements of an $L^2[0,1]$ basis; Brownian motions have an $L^2$-representation (unlike $I(0)$ components), and in the $K$-limit they are completely recovered.
+This implies that the largest \SCC\ are associated to the nonstationary directions in $X_t$ and the smallest ones to the stationary linear combinations.

-Remark that the CCA in this paper differs from the one in \citet{OW:18,OW:19} and in \citet{BG:22,BG:24}; indeed, those papers employ the canonical correlations involved in the calculation of the Gaussian Maximum Likelihood (ML) estimator in cointegrated VARs, see \citet{Joh:88,Joh:91} and \citet{AR:90}.
-In that context, ML consists of canonical correlation analysis between differences $\Delta X_t$ and lagged levels $X_{t-1}$ (possibly correcting for lagged differences and deterministic terms); that is, the largest canonical correlations are associated to the stationary linear combinations of $X_{t-1}$ that are most correlated with $\Delta X_t$ and the smallest ones to the nonstationary directions in $X_t$.
+This is the opposite of what happens in the cases analyzed in \citet{OW:18,OW:19} and in \citet{BG:22,BG:24}, which involves the \CCA\ between differences $\Delta X_t$ and lagged levels $X_{t-1}$ (possibly correcting for lagged differences and deterministic terms) derived from the Gaussian Quasi Maximum Likelihood (QML) estimator in cointegrated VARs, see \citet{Joh:88,Joh:91} and \citet{AR:90}.

-The estimators of the number of stochastic trends proposed here exploit the different behavior of the canonical correlations in the present CCA: one estimator is defined as the number that maximizes the gap between successive squared canonical correlations, called the max-gap estimator; alternative estimators are defined following the criteria in \citet{Bie:97} and \citet{AH:13}.
-Some of these estimators are shown to be consistent as $(T,K)_{seq}\toinf$ for any $p$ and $s$ and for any basis of $L^2[0,1]$, all fixed.
-Some other estimators are consistent for the values of $s$ over which they optimize, which do not contain either the case $s=p$ or the cases $s=p-1$ and $s=p$.
+The present approach also differs from the one in \cite{FGP:23}, who discuss the \CCA\ between levels $X_t$ and their cumulations $\sum_{i=1}^{t}X_i$, and consider an asymptotic regime in which $T$ and $p$ diverge sequentially.
+The advantage of the proposal here is that it leads to efficient asymptotic inference on the loading matrix $\psi$, as well as to tests on $s$ and misspecification tests, as explained next.